-Thórsmörk is a nature reserve located in a mountain ridge in the Icelandic highlands, between two glaciers: Tindfjallajökull and Eyjafjallajökull.
+Thórsmörk is a nature reserve located in a mountain ridge in the Icelandic highlands. Þórsmörk, the "Valley of Thor," nestles between Tindfjallajökull, Eyjafjallajökull, and Mýrdalsjökull glaciers in Iceland.
 It’s an area full of rivers, forests, mountains and valleys, and is well away from any towns.
 Bright-green moss covers the hills all around, and the remoteness is peaceful and soothing.

 Thórsmörk has been a popular hiking spot for decades, and so accommodation has been set up to cater to visitors.
 Even so, being in the highlands, it’s not easy to reach.

 As it’s sheltered in a valley, the climate is also generally slightly warmer than the rest of the south coast.
 Thórsmörk is named after the Norse god Thor, and the story goes that he created the valley himself.
 He is said to have struck the ground with his hammer, Mjölnir, and the impact depressed it into a valley.

 The route is straightforward: follow Route 1—the Ring Road—along the south coast, until you come to Route 249.
 Turn left onto that and follow it until it becomes F249, and that’s your path to Thórsmörk.

 Yes, you can, but it depends on what vehicle you have.
 The road that leads to Thórsmörk is an F road, an unpaved gravel road that is rarely maintained.
 For this reason, only 4WD vehicles are permitted on F roads.
 The journey will involve driving on uneven terrain and crossing rivers, so be sure you rent a 4x4 for your Iceland road trip.